scottcarver/wp-withagency/README.md

 - maintain the generator over time as an alternative to a "starter theme."
 Though we will be able to generate themes, it will be done through through composition, not subtraction, as has been the case with cleaning up megathemes to suit our needs.

 ## 📝 Editing the Docs
-Follow the instructions inside of the /docs/ folder, which is a standalone [Gatsby ↗️](gatsbyjs.org) Project.
-The basics include:
+Follow the README.md instructions inside of the /docs/ folder, which is a standalone Eleventy Project

-- install gatsby command line tools
-- run `gatsby develop` to work on site
-- edit .MDX files inside of /docs/src/docs/
-- modify docs theme by practicing 'shadowing'

-If you make any changes to the docs, they will be automatically published using Netlify the next time you commit to git.

 ## 📝 Generator Notes
 Currently You can Generate a Theme